-Over the last few years, several approaches have been developed for the interworking of ATM and legacy networks without QoS support, e.g., IETF's Classical IP over ATM [15] with its extensions for multicasting, MARS (Multicast Address Resolution Server) [9], and short-cuts, NHRP (Next Hop Resolution Protocol) [16], and ATM Forum's LAN Emulation (LANE)[3] and Multi-Protocol over ATM (MPOA)[4].
-IP switching [17] and similar solutions can be seen as more revolutionary approaches, which try to identify data flows and build up VCs (Virtual Circuits) for them if they seem to be long-lived.
+Over the last few years, several approaches have been developed for the interworking of ATM and legacy networks without QoS support, e.g., IETF's Classical IP over ATM [11] with its extensions for multicasting, MARS (Multicast Address Resolution Server) [6], and short-cuts, NHRP (Next Hop Resolution Protocol) [12], and ATM Forum's LAN Emulation (LANE)[3] and Multi-Protocol over ATM (MPOA)[4].
+IP switching [13] can be seen as a more revolutionary approach, which tries to identify data flows and build up VCs (Virtual Circuits) for them if they seem to be long-lived.
 The signalling protocols that build up the VCs are especially tuned for this kind of purpose and are no longer the original ATM signalling protocols.
 So IP Switching might be viewed not as an interaction approach with ATM, but as a competing approach to ATM since essentially only the switching hardware of ATM is being used.